revelotech/themexpert/example/README.md

-# flutter_themex_example
+# themexpert_example

-Demonstrates how to use the flutter_themex plugin.
+Demonstrates how to use the themexpert plugin.